coderextreme/Analytic-Assets-Calculator/README.md

 This is also like calculating in physics.
 (monero / bitcoin ) / ( litecoin / bitcoin)
 = monero / litecoin
-the resulting chart diagram is going to be the price of monero in the price of litecoin
+the resulting chart diagram is going to be the price of Monero in the price of Litecoin

 ### 4th example
 `